MDNA (album): Titling and artwork

 The album title was announced by Madonna as MDNA during an interview on The Graham Norton Show on January 11, 2012.
 When discussing the album on The Tonight Show with Jay Leno, Madonna explained that the title is a triple entendre, representing both her name and her DNA, as well as a reference to the drug MDMA, commonly known as ecstasy.
 During her gig at the Palau Sant Jordi as part of the MDNA Tour, Madonna told her audience: "Do you understand this concept?
 That we share DNA, regardless of beliefs or sexual orientation...?
 That we are all one?".
 Lucy Dawe, a spokesperson for the anti-drug campaign group Cannabis Skunk Sense, called the title "ill-advised".

 The record's artwork was shot by Mert and Marcus and directed by Giovanni Bianco.
-The deluxe edition was unveiled through Madonna's official Facebook page on January 31, 2012.
+The deluxe edition cover was unveiled on Madonna's official Facebook page on January 31, 2012.
 Jocelyn Vena of MTV News described the image as a "glamorous, deconstructed photograph" where Madonna "cocks her head up, her curly hair pulled back.
 She's wearing lots of mascara, bright red lipstick, a choker and a silky bright pink top.
 The photo has some kind of broken mirror filter over it, giving it a funky, dance-queen vibe."
 Robbie Daw of Idolator compared the artwork to the singer's third studio album cover, True Blue (1986), with similarity in Madonna's blond locks and the tilting of her head.
 The standard edition cover was revealed on February 6, 2012.
-Its art direction included the same color palette and the distorted appearance of the deluxe version image, but featured a body-shot of Madonna in a red dress and gloves with jewelry.
+Its art direction used the same color palette and distorted appearance as the deluxe edition image, but featured a full-body shot of Madonna in a red dress, gloves, and jewelry.